Public policy: Policy formulation

-This is the setting of the objectives for the policy, along with identifying the cost and effect of solutions that could be proposed from policy instruments.
+This sets out the policy objectives and identifies the costs and effects of solutions that could be proposed using policy instruments.

 Legitimation

-Legitimation is when approval/ support for the policy instruments is gathered, involving one of or a combination of executive approval, legislative approval, and seeking consent through consultation or referendums.
+Legitimation is the process of gathering approval/ support for policy instruments, involving one or a combination of executive approval, legislative approval, and consent sought through consultation or referendums.

 Implementation

-Policy implementation is establishing or employing an organization to take responsibility for the policy, making sure the organization has the resources/legal authority to do so, in addition to making sure the policy is carried out as planned.
-An example of this would be the department of education being set up.
+Policy implementation is establishing or employing an organization to take responsibility for the policy, ensuring the organization has the resources/legal authority to do so, and ensuring the policy is carried out as planned.
+An example of this would be the establishment of the Department of Education.

 Enforcement

 Enforcement mechanisms are a central part of various policies.
 Enforcement mechanisms co-determine natural resource governance outcomes and pollution-related policies may require proper enforcement mechanisms (and often substitutes) to have a positive effect.
 Enforcement may include law enforcement or combine incentive and disincentive-based policy instruments.
 A meta-analysis of policy studies across multiple policy domains suggests enforcement mechanisms are the "only modifiable treaty design choice" with the potential to improve the mostly low effectiveness of international treaties.